brittneyleighb/java-for-haters/java-for-haters.md

 ### The Unfortunate Reality

 So, you've decided to learn Java.
-Perhaps your professor assigned it, your company unfortunately uses it, or you generally enjoy perpetual torment.
+Perhaps your professor assigned it, your company uses it, or you generally enjoy perpetual torment.
 Regardless of how you arrived at this moment, you're here now, staring into the abyss of enterprise-grade verbosity.

 Java is like that friend who explains every single detail of how they made their morning coffee, including the geological history of the beans.
 It's thorough, it's comprehensive, and it makes you want to drink your coffee somewhere else.

 ### A Brief History of Java (Or: How We Got Into This Mess)

 In 1995, James Gosling at Sun Microsystems looked at C++ and thought, "You know what this needs?
 More ceremony, more loquaciousness, and definitely more XML configuration files."
-Thus, Java was born, originally named "Oak" until they decided coffee is more appealing than trees (but nothing on trees!
+Thus, Java was born, originally named "Oak" until they decided coffee is more appealing than trees (but like, nothing against trees!
 They are, after all, the lungs of our planet).

 The original promises were ambitious: